 For those wishing to learn more about VEBA and the new v0.7 release, I did want to mention the following two VMworld 2021 sessions that may be of interests:

-- VEBA Revolutions - Unleashing the Power of Event-Driven Automation #CODE2773 (session will be posted in a couple of weeks by VMware Code team)
+- VEBA Revolutions - Unleashing the Power of Event-Driven Automation #CODE2773 (Here is recording to our VMware Code Session)

 - DIY Deployment of Event-Driven Automation in vSphere Environments #CODE2762